illinois-cs241/illinois-cs241.github.io/sshfs.md

 Then, you can use sshfs to mount the file system locally.
 You can also specify what the entry point is on the remote machine, rather than just starting at the root of the drive (/), you can have it start in your home folder (~) or any folder, really. replace <MOUNT_POINT> with the entry point you would like, or leave it empty to mount the root of the drive.

+Mount point?
+The mount point is the directory that sshfs will give you access to.
+You can use the whole machine as that directory, or just your CS241 directory that contains all of your code.

 ```
 sudo sshfs NETID@sp17-cs241-???.cs.illinois.edu:/<MOUNT_POINT> ~/remote
 ```